dairycultist/boobcraft/README.md

 - make meshes "singletons," requiring an external transform to be rendered (may be expanded to also externalize the texture, unsure yet)
 - switch to opengl 1.1 for minimalism (and comparability to 3DS/HL1)
+- make a full-blown engine that recreates the technical and aesthetic aspects of games like the first Doom, Quake, and Half-Life

 ## References